 Norges Bank Investment Management manages the Pension Fund on behalf of the Ministry of Finance.
 The Government Pension Fund Global composite contains only this portfolio.
-The fund is invested in three asset classes: equity, fixed income and real estate.
+The fund is invested in four asset classes: equity, fixed income, real estate and unlisted renewable infrastructure.

-Since 1 January 2017, all the fund's investments, including the real estate investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
-It is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate, within a limit of 7 percent of the fund.
-On 1 May 2020 the strategic benchmark weights were amended to 70 percent for equity and 30 percent for fixed income.
+Since 1 January 2017, all the fund's investments, including the real estate and unlisted renewable infrastructure investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
+It is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate and unlisted renewable infrastructure, within a limit of 7 percent and 2 percent of the fund respectively.
+On 1 May 2019 the strategic benchmark weights were amended to 70 percent for equity and 30 percent for fixed income.